The 2020 Ohio State Fair has been canceled. Read more. The 2021 Ohio State Fair is scheduled for July 28 – August 8, 2021.

 Have a question not answered on this page?

 The Ohio State Fair provides a number of facilities and accommodations so fairgoers with disabilities can have a comfortable and enjoyable visit.
-Buildings and most restrooms are handicap accessible.
-Both motorized and non-motorized wheelchairs can be rented near the main entrances of the Fair.
+Buildings and most restrooms are accessible.
+Both motorized and non-motorized wheelchairs can be rented near the main entrances of the Fair or reserved for rental in advance by phone at 1-877-928-5388 or online at htmia.com.

-Assisted listening devices are available for use free of charge at the WCOL Celeste Center, Main Street Stage presented by CD102.5 and American Family Insurance Gazebo Stage.
+Free assisted listening devices are available for use at the WCOL Celeste Center, Main Street Stage and the UnitedHealthcare Gazebo Stage.
 Visitors must leave a photo ID.

 ATMs are located throughout the Fair for your convenience.
 Please refer to the Fair map for specific locations.